Astro for Startups: Editor's Take

 How does Astro compare to alternatives?

-Astro is one of the strongest options in the developer tools category.
-See our full Astro alternatives comparison to evaluate it against Algolia and Twilio.
+Astro is one of the strongest options in the developer & it category.
+See our full Astro alternatives comparison to evaluate it against Google Cloud and Scaleway.

 Should I claim the Astro startup deal?

-If developer tools is part of your stack, yes.
-The SaaSOffers Astro deal gives you Free & Open Source — verified, free to claim, and takes minutes to activate.
+If developer & it is part of your stack, yes.
+The SaaSOffers Astro deal gives you Free & Open Source, verified, free to claim, and takes minutes to activate.

 Ready to try Astro?